7Cedars/loyalty-program-next/README.md

 - Design of solidity frontend is on my Figma.

 ## Todo
-VENDOR APP
-- [x]  Implement minting loyaltyTokens
+VENDOR APP - Implement REFACTORING!
-  - [x]  Write to contract
-  - [x]  Listen for correct event.
-  - [x]  Show loading circle when loading
-  - [x]  show green notification when successful
+- [x]  Home page
-  - [x]  red if error returned.
+  - [x]  Refactor selection programs
+- [ ]  Gift & redeem page / QR reading page
+  - [ ]  At sending new card:
+    - [ ]  refactor where needed
+  - [ ]  At Claim gift:
+    - [ ]  implement claiming gift WITHOUT approval - using signed message instead.
+  - [ ]  At redeem token:
+    - [ ]  implement redeeming WITHOUT approval - using signed message instead.
 - [ ]  Selection token page:
+  - [ ]  Refactor where needed
+  - [ ]  BUG: When tokens cannot be loaded it goes into a loop.
+Fix!
-  - [ ]  add minted number of tokens + remaining
+  - [ ]  add minted number of tokens + remaining - refactor.
   - [ ]  Add address of token + address issuer in description.
-- [ ]  Redeem token page:
+- [ ]  Stats page:
-  - [ ]  implement redeeming WITHOUT approval - using signed message instead.
+  - [ ]  Refactor where needed
-- [x]  Stats page:
-  - [x]  Include at top view # tokens & # points
 - [ ]  Develop QR reading page

-  - [x]  Image of QR reading should fit whole modal + QR reading frame should be super imposed over this.
-  - [x]  Use QR create app on phone to create QR codes
-  - [ ]  Implement correct triggers:
+CUSTOMER APP - Implement REFACTORING!
-    - [x]  When seeing address -> send new loyalty card.
-      - [x]  show green notification when successful
-      - [x]  red if error returned.
-    - [x]  When seeing card ID + program address -> send points.
-      - [x]  show green notification when successful
-      - [x]  red if error returned.
-    - [x]  When seeing token ID + token address + loyalty prgram address -> redeem token.
-      - [ ] show green notification when successful
+- [ ]   at home page
-      - [ ] red if error returned.
+  - [ ]   Refactor where needed

-CUSTOMER APP
-- [x]   fix home
   - [ ]   choose card screen: add points
-  - [x]   fix layout
-  - [x]   add address card at overview / choice cards
-  - [x]   Needs to properly update when changing address
-- [x]   Transfer LoyaltyCard
-  - [x]   At the moment does not work when scanning QrCode.
-FIX
-  - [x]   Make sure a notification is shown at customer side when card is received + reload to show card.
-- [x]   implement claim tokens
-  - [ ]   provide choice with classic NFT gifts: claim at home (costs $$ that will e refunded) or claim at till.
+- [ ]   at claim tokens -> Claim gifts
-  - [ ]   Possibly later: implment recognisiton of gifts that do not work with NFT and can only be redeemed directly at till.
-  - [x]   Call function via card - see viem abiEncode.
-  - [x]   Wait for transaction to clear (with new function I found?)
-  - [x]   show green notification when successful
-  - [x]   red if error returned.
-- [x]   implemen redeem token.
-  - [x]   Call function via card - see viem abiEncode.
-  - [x]   Wait for transaction to clear (with new function I found?)
-  - [x]   Fix showing tokens to be redeemed (now when you redeem a NEW item appears..)
-  -       Show timer: "Qr code is valid for ... second" - after which approvalForAll is set to false. // has to be implemented in contract
-  - [x]   show green notification when successful
-  - [x]   show additional green notification when vendor accepted redeem. - then return to main screen.
-  - [x]   show red notification if error returned.
-- [x]   Build hook useLatestCustomerTransaction
+  - [ ]   refactor where needed according to contracts
+  - [ ]   ...
+- [ ]   at redeem token. (or: "Your Loyalty Card"?) - as it gives overview of points + tokens you have on your loyalty card?
+  - [ ]   Refactor where needed
+  - [ ]   ...
+  - [ ]   At points overview here as well. (copy from claim gifts)
+- [ ]   at Transactions
-  - [x]   read received points
+  - [ ]   read received points
-  - [x]   read transferred points
+  - [ ]   read transferred points
-  - [x]   read claimed tokens
+  - [ ]   read claimed tokens
-  - [x]   read redeemed tokens
+  - [ ]   read redeemed tokens
 - [ ]   Code clean up (small issue - can leave as is)
+  - [ ]   Check if naming and links in top and bottom navbar work correctly
   - [ ]   Add points of cards to redux store - no need to keep on readin chain.

 GENERAL